-- .624 In general, appropriate personal protective equipment is expected to be used whenever an occupational exposure may occur.
+- .6721 Personal protective equipment shall be provided by departments and used by employees if occupational exposure remains after instituting engineering and work practice controls or if such controls are not feasible. - .6723 Under the standard and this policy, the departments shall provide, make available at no cost and require the use of personal protective equipment by the employee.
+Personal protective equipment will be provided in appropriate sizes.
+Hypo-allergenic gloves or other similar alternative will be made available to employees who have an allergic sensitivity to gloves.
+The department shall also ensure protective equipment is properly used and appropriately cleaned, laundered, repaired, or replaced as necessary to maintain its effectiveness and properly discarded as necessary. - 6724 In general, appropriate personal protective equipment is expected to be used whenever an occupational exposure may occur.
 An employee may temporarily and briefly decline wearing personal protective equipment under rare and extraordinary circumstances when, in the employee's professional judgement, it prevents a critical delivery of emergency health care or public safety services or poses an increased hazard to the worker.
-These circumstances are expected to be life threatening. - .625 Departments shall be responsible to ensure that employees observe the following safety precautions for handling and using personal protective equipment: - Remove protective equipment before leaving the work area and after a garment becomes contaminated. - Place used protective equipment in appropriately designated areas or containers when being stored, washed, decontaminated or discarded. - Wear appropriate gloves when it can be reasonably anticipated that the employee may have contact with blood, other potentially infectious materials; when performing vascular access procedures; and/or when handling or touching contaminated items or surfaces.
+These circumstances are expected to be life threatening. - .6725 Departments shall be responsible to ensure that employees observe the following safety precautions for handling and using personal protective equipment:

+- Remove protective equipment before leaving the work area and after a garment becomes contaminated. - Place used protective equipment in appropriately designated areas or containers when being stored, washed, decontaminated or discarded. - Wear appropriate gloves when it can be reasonably anticipated that the employee may have contact with blood, other potentially infectious materials; when performing vascular access procedures; and/or when handling or touching contaminated items or surfaces.
 Gloves shall be replaced if torn, punctured, deteriorating, contaminated or if their ability to function as a barrier is compromised. - Utility gloves may be decontaminated for reuse if their integrity is not compromised.
-Utility gloves shall be discarded when they show signs of cracking, peeling, tearing, puncturing, or deteriorating. - Never wash or decontaminate disposable gloves for reuse. - Wear appropriate face and eye protection such as a mask with glasses with solid side shields or chin-length face shield when splashes, sprays, spatters or droplets of blood or other potentially infectious materials pose a potential hazard to the eyes, nose or mouth. - Wear appropriate protective body covering such as gowns, aprons, caps and shoe covers when occupational exposure is anticipated.
+Utility gloves shall be discarded when they show signs of cracking, peeling, tearing, puncturingpuncturing, or deteriorating. - Never wash or decontaminate disposable gloves for reuse. - Wear appropriate face and eye protection such as a mask with glasses with solid side shields or chin-length face shield when splashes, sprays, spatters or droplets of blood or other potentially infectious materials pose a potential hazard to the eyes, nose or mouth. - Wear appropriate protective body covering such as gowns, aprons, caps and boots-shoe covers when occupational exposure is anticipated.
 The type and character will depend upon the task and degree of exposure anticipated.

-.7 Housekeeping
+-8.7 Housekeeping